dotnet/docs/docs/visual-basic/reference/command-line-compiler/sample-compilation-command-lines.md

 # Sample compilation command lines (Visual Basic)
 As an alternative to compiling [!INCLUDE[vbprvb](~/includes/vbprvb-md.md)] programs from within [!INCLUDE[vsprvs](~/includes/vsprvs-md.md)], you can compile from the command line to produce executable (.exe) files or dynamic-link library (.dll) files.

  The [!INCLUDE[vbprvb](~/includes/vbprvb-md.md)] command-line compiler supports a complete set of options that control input and output files, assemblies, and debug and preprocessor options.
-Each option is available in two interchangeable forms: `-``option` and `/``option`.
-This documentation shows only the `-``option` form.
+Each option is available in two interchangeable forms: `-option` and `/option`.
+This documentation shows only the `-option` form.

  The following table lists some sample command lines you can modify for your own use.